venkataravuri/awesome-tech-articles-blogs/data-science.md

 :star::star::star: https://www.analyticsvidhya.com/blog/2020/02/quick-introduction-bag-of-words-bow-tf-idf/
 https://www.slideshare.net/DanSullivan10/a-first-look-at-tf-idfpdx-data-science-meetup

 ### Normalizing

 #### Stemming
+Helps normalize the spelling of words, for instance translating the tokens 'sing', 'sings', and 'singing' all into the single stem 'sing'.
+In ElasticSeaarch, you can use 'snowball' analyzer.

 #### Lemmatization
 Find the basic form of each word variation in the context.
 Examples are "account" from "accounts" and "break" from "broke."